aksh-ai/drive-ai/README.md

 ## Project Description

-Project developed based on a problem statement given by **ARAI (Automotive Research Association of India)** for **Smart India Hackathon 2020 - Software Edition.**
+Pyxel AI is a complete Warning System for Drivers that uses Artificial Intelligence and Computer Vision.

 **Pyxel-AI** can promote accident prevention and guide the user to stay on safetrack **ensuring personal as well as pedestrian safety**.

-We have developed a software as well as hardware component that can be used as a supplement in any existing vehicle, which would detect **traffic signs, traffic lights, driver’s drowsiness, sudden lane changes, predict pedestrian movement, zonal analysis (school zones and other emergency zones) of speed data** that collectively forms our **warning system**.
+We have developed a software as well as a hardware component that can be used as a supplement in any existing vehicle, which would detect **traffic signs, traffic lights, driver’s drowsiness, sudden lane changes, predict pedestrian movement, zonal analysis (school zones and other emergency zones) of speed data** that collectively forms our **warning system**.

 The product is powered by **AI (Deep Learning and Reinforcement Learning)** & **Computer Vision**, uses **IoT** for hardware and the software can run on smartphones as well as computers of any platform and configuration.